 A QUICK RESPONSE

 The crew soon determined that Scott was experiencing sudden cardiac arrest: something was disturbing the rhythm of his heart, causing it to flutter and quiver erratically instead of pumping blood to the rest of his body.
 This condition, called ventricular fibrillation (V-Fib), is particularly dangerous, but can often be corrected with an electrical shock.
-As some members of the department performed CPR, others connected their AED (automated external defibrillator) to Scott’s chest, which then delivered a successful shock to his struggling heart.
+As some members of the department performed CPR, others connected their automated external defibrillator (AED) to Scott’s chest, delivering a successful shock to his struggling heart.

-His heart beating normally once more, Scott began to tell the crew how he didn’t feel well that morning – but within minutes, and without warning, he coded again.
+His heart beating normally once more, Scott began to tell the crew how he hadn’t felt well that morning – but within minutes, and without warning, he coded again.
 Another shock from the AED.
 Another return to consciousness.
 The crew repeated this intense cycle of revival a total of three times while en route to Fairfield Medical Center, keeping Scott alive even when his body was seemingly determined to give up.
 “Between episodes, Scott was alert and talking,” paramedic Dirk Ingram remembered.
-“At one point, he even looked at us and asked, ‘I just died, didn’t I?’”
+“At one point, he even looked at us and asked,‘I just died, didn’t I?’”

-Scott maintained consciousness as the ambulance neared the hospital, but as they pulled into the bay of the Emergency Department at FMC, he went down again.
+Scott maintained consciousness as the ambulance neared the hospital, but as they pulled into the bay of the Emergency Department at FMC’s Main Campus, he went down again.
 This time, his heart didn’t respond to the electrical jolt from the AED.
 Fortunately, the next of his saving graces was already waiting in the wings.

 MIRACLE ON EWING ST.

-As Dr. Lazarus assessed the situation, a group of six FMC team members began to perform CPR on Scott, rotating at regular intervals for nearly 30 minutes to avoid fatigue while continuously providing measured, high-quality chest compressions to their patient.
-With their hands acting ashis heart, this simple yet invaluable action replaced Scott’s defunct circulatory system – an effort that would go on to play a significant role in his successful recovery.
+As Dr. Lazarus assessed the situation, a group of six FMC team members performed CPR on Scott for nearly 30 minutes, rotating at regular intervals to avoid fatigue while continuously providing measured, high-quality chest compressions.
+With their hands acting as his heart, this simple yet invaluable action replaced Scott’s defunct circulatory system – an effort that would go on to play a significant role in his successful recovery.

-Because Scott’s heart rhythm was no longer responding to the electrical shock of the defibrillator, Dr. Lazarus quickly consulted with cardiothoracic surgeon P. Aryeh Cohen, M.D., and pulmonologist/critical care provider Jarrod Bruce, M.D.
+Because Scott’s heart rhythm was no longer responding to the electrical shock of the defibrillator, Dr. Lazarus quickly consulted with cardiothoracic surgeon P. Aryeh Cohen, MD, and pulmonologist and critical care provider Jarrod Bruce, MD.
 Together, they made the decision to try something FMC had never attempted before: in order to give Scott any chance of survival, they would need to place him on ECMO life support immediately – in the middle of the Emergency Department.

 With the artery stented, blood flow restored and a balloon pump in place to assist his recovering heart, the team prepared Scott for transfer to The Ohio State University Wexner Medical Center for ongoing critical care.
 While his vitals were stable, questions remained about Scott’s cognitive function: had his brain suffered any damage from the repeated stopping of his heart?
-Through CPR, the use of AEDs, and quick, decisive action, the Lancaster Fire Department and FMC’s Team had done everything they could to not only save Scott’s life, but return him to full health – had it been enough?
+Through CPR, the use of AEDs, and quick, decisive action, the Lancaster Fire Department and FMC’s team had done everything they could to save Scott’s life and return him to full health – but had it been enough?
 In a week’s time, they would find the answer was a resounding “yes.”